 Since opening its Tredegar facility in 2013, the company has made continued investment and upgrades to the flagship manufacturing site.

-In July 2020, the company had plans approved for a £9m expansion of the Tredegar drug development and manufacturing site, that is expected to double the site’s capacity and bring between 50 and 100 new jobs.
+In July 2020, the company had plans approved for a £9m expansion of the Tredegar drug development and manufacturing site, which is expected to double the site’s capacity and bring between 50 and 100 new jobs.
 The company believes it can recruit locally to fill these new vacancies, and the project is expected to be finished by the end of 2021.

 We are pleased to announce we have begun an expansion of our Tredegar facility in Wales, UK to enhance its drug manufacturing and development capabilities, including both clinical and commercial supply.
 More Info: https://t.co/TpSq7M4QvIpic.twitter.com/MLIu28oTd7